BLACK ICE BURNING (Oct '16)

 First off: my name.
 Because I realize it doesn't sound at all like it's spelled.
 Kahler rhymes with Taylor.
 And my first name is Alex. ;)

-I was born in a tiny town on the eastern edge of Iowa on Nov 26, 1986 (I appreciate fine dark chocolates and whiskey, in case it's that time of year).
+I was born in a tiny town on the eastern edge of Iowa on Nov 26, 1986 (I appreciate fine dark chocolates and whisky, in case it's that time of year).
 No, I didn't grow corn and no, you probably haven't heard of the place.
 We didn't even have a coffee shop (though apparently we now have Starbucks!
 Moving up!).
 I got out of there at age 16 by sending myself to boarding school.
 I know what you're thinking, but this was artsy boarding school.
 Interlochen Arts Academy, to be exact.
 I majored in creative writing my junior and senior years of high school.

 Because of my innate oh-look-shiny nature, I bounced around colleges after that, finally getting my degree from Bennington College in '10.
 I didn't study writing in college.
 Instead I did literature and visual arts and anthropology--because I think I just wanted to be unemployable forever.
 During this time I spent a little over a year living, working, and studying in Scotland, namely Glasgow.
 I also did some work with various circus groups.
 Because why not?

 After graduating from Bennington I moved to a town in western Massachusetts and opened an art studio.
 It flopped.
 So I did what I always do: picked up and moved on.
 This time to get my Masters in Creative Writing from Glasgow University.
 (Again: I wanted to be unemployable.)